hungkitwchiu/r-data-wrangling/README.md

 -  Use parallelization, in particular, if `lapply` works, `parallel::parLapplyLB` probably also works (be aware of overheads)

--  When using parallelization inside a function, export the necessary variables to the clusters via `clusterExport`; be aware that each variable exported will add to the overheads.
+-  When parallelizing inside a function, export the necessary variables via `clusterExport`; be aware that each variable exported will add to the overheads

+-  Use `distinct`, `unique` and `factor` when appropriate, never repeat anything if once is enough